GIGA-XR/5025231073_Assignment_1/README.md

 | How I examined it        | [Hands-on on a lab Quest 3 / documentation and spec sheets / both] |
 | Hands-on date(s)         | [when you actually put the headset on, or "documentation only"]    |

-> **My claim in one sentence.** [State the argument this teardown defends.
-Not a summary — a claim someone could disagree with.
-This is also how you open your 3-minute presentation.]
+> **My claim in one sentence.** By relying on an external host device for power and compute, the XREAL One Pro succeeds as a lightweight wearable display, but falls short of being a self-contained AR computer.

 ---